 The 2019 Cape and Slurry Seal Project is an effort on the part of the City’s Engineering and Maintenance Divisions to perform preventive maintenance on existing street pavements.
 The surface treatments; which include cape seals and slurry seals are all designed to extend the pavement life of each street.
 The work is less intensive than a reconstruction project, but more economical, which allows for a greater number of streets to be treated.

 This year’s project includes a total of 201 street segments, consisting of approximately 27 centerline miles of roadway and covering 5 million square feet of pavement surface.
 The work is scheduled for the summer of 2019.

-Funding for the project includes voter-approved funding from Measure B, Measure BB, and the Vehicle Registration Fee (VRF).
+Funding for the project also includes voter-approved funding from Measure B, Measure BB, and the Vehicle Registration Fee (VRF).
 The Alameda County Transportation Commission allocates these funds to local agencies for use on various transportation improvement projects including this one.

 Anticipated Impacts to the Public

 Temporary lane closures will occur when cape and slurry seal work is in process.
 Traffic flow may even be affected on streets adjacent to where the work is occurring.

 Parking will be restricted on streets when cape or slurry seal work occurs.
 No parking signs will be posted in advance of the parking restrictions and advance notices will be delivered to nearby properties.

 Work will occur in a series of activities.
 The sequence of activities may vary, but the following can be expected: